kuya-joe/skeleton/readme.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/rdehnhardt/skeleton/master/public/img/logo.png" width="70%">
 </p>

+This project is built on top of [Laravel (v6) skeleton](https://github.com/rdehnhardt/skeleton).

-## Disable register
+## How to register

-This application has disabled registration page.
+This application has a disabled registration page.
+However, I plan to have a `api/signup` page which after email verification is limited.
+A completed bio / profile is needed for mod approval to be able to do certain things.

+### TODO
+- [] Reg page with mod approval

+ut accounts are only activated if email verified and has been approved by another member.

 ## Route system